memoization/OP-CTRPluginFramework/README.md

 **Key Improvements:**
 - Save and load enabled cheat arguments
-- Colored menu entry text for enabled cheats and settings
+- Colored menu item text for enabled cheats and settings
 - Clean up the bottom screen plugin home page -- disabled buttons that had no functional feature
 - Moved *About* button to the plugin home page
 - Auto load settings enabled by default for first time plugin load